aveek343/ColoradoRiverFutures/TimeToDeadPool/README.md

 David E. Rosenberg (2019).
 "Time to Dead Pool".
 Utah State University.
 Logan, Utah. https://github.com/dzeke/ColoradoRiverFutures.

 ## Description
-**TimeToDeadPool** is a steady deterministic analysis of the number of years for Lake Mead to hit one of the following conditions given a starting storage volume, steady inflow, and steady demand that includes 2019 Drought Contingency Plan reductions when Mead is at specified storage levels:
+**TimeToDeadPool** is a steady deterministic analysis of the number of years for Lake Mead to hit one of the following conditions given a starting storage volume, steady inflow, and steady demand that includes 2019 Drought Contingency Plan reductions when Mead falls to specified storage levels.
+Steady inflow means the same inflow volume year after year after year.
+The stop conditions are to:
-1. Dead pool (or other target elevation specified by the user)
+1. Dead pool (or other low target elevation specified by the user)
-1. To Fill  (or other high elevation target specified by the user)
+1. Fill  (or other high elevation target specified by the user)
-1. An intermediate steady storage volumme (does not change over time)
+1. Reach an intermediate steady storage volumme (i.e., reservoir neither fills nor goes to dead pool.
+The volume equilabrates over time)

 This analysis is a decision scaling bottom-up multi-dimensional sensitivity analysis ala Brown et al. (2019) where the uncertain dimensions are steady inflow and starting storage and described by scenarios.
 The analysis tests combinations of steady inflow and starting storage scenarios.